summerzahara/summerzahara/README.md

 # :computer: Summer Zahara

-`Aspiring Self-Taught Developer`
+`Python Developer`

-I'm Summer and I am learning to code!
-I enjoy projects in Python and am expanding my skills to include Javascript and React.
-In the future, I am interesting in learning Solidity and Rust for Web3 Development and Flutter for mobile development.
-You can follow my journey on [twitter]( twitter.com/summercodes_).
+I'm Summer and I am learning about generative AI!
+I enjoy projects in Python and am expanding my skills to data science and deep learning.
+You can follow my journey on [twitter]( twitter.com/summerlearns).
 ----------------

 ## Languages